johndpjr/AgTern/README.md

 ## About The Project

 ### Current Features
-* Scrapes and displays all Tesla internships
+* Scrapes and displays over 1500 internships.
 * Displays relevant information about found internships
   * Company
   * Title